 Copèpod Paracartia grani from the permanent culture at the Institute of Marine Sciences, CSIC.

 I witnessed another curious example during my postdoc at the University of Hawaii (USA).
 At that time, we carried out monthly oceanographic campaigns in Pacific waters, in which I had the privilege of participating.
 On those scientific cruises, we took seawater with Niskin bottles (plastic cylinders with caps at both ends) mounted in a rosette around a CTD (a device that measures conductivity, temperature, and depth).
-It happened that in two of those Niskin bottles the O-ring, which ensures they close properly and no water is lost, broke.
+In two of those Niskin bottles, the O-ring, which ensures they close properly, and no water is lost, broke.
 As there were no more O-rings of the same high quality (they were free of trace metals), the technician in question replaced them with standard ones made of black rubber, which are common in plumbing.
 During the following cruises, in those two bottles, there was always a drop in primary production (algae production) measurements of approximately 20-30%.
 New, better-quality O-rings arrived, and the problem went away.
 Such an insignificant detail, because the rings are almost not in contact with the water, affected the algae negatively and forced us to throw away all the data corresponding to those samplings.
 Let me add that most Niskin bottles in use today still have the typical black plumbing O-rings.
 Because this was never published, it has not reached the scientific community.
-It is also true that to publish it, it would be necessary to do more tests with different communities and more replicates.
+To publish it, it would be necessary to do more tests with different communities and more replicates.
 However, in the end, the problem is there.